 Good morning friends……….is it still morning?
 This is my third attempt at this post.
 I made these cookies this weekend when I was feeling great – I even felt great as I drove to work yesterday morning but about an hour in to the day I started sneezing and getting stuffed up which is not uncommon.
-There are some terrible allergens in that ancient and often-broken duct work at our office.
+There are some terrible allergens in that ancient and often-broken duct work at our office and I know this because I have struggle with allergens my whole life, now Im one of those people that uses the natasha’s law as an allergen checker with everything I buy.
 I kept coughing and sneezing all day, still feeling okay and thinking it was the dirt in the ducts.
 Usually about 15 minutes away from the office my headache clears up and I can breathe normally again – however, that was not the case yesterday.
 As the evening wore on, I became more and more ill and a fever crept up.
 I now have a doctor appointment this afternoon.
 Yay.
 In fact, they just sent me an email confirming it.
 I don’t feel like getting out and going in, especially since I was just in there 30 days ago.
 It’s too cold.
 Geez, I’m whining aren’t I?
 On the plus side, I tried out for a local television game show and I made the final cut!
 I film my show(s) on March 14th.
 After they show on our TV, they will be on Youtube so I will put the link out sometime this spring so you can watch me either look smart or make a fool of myself!

 Let’s make some cookies.

 ¼ Cup unsweetened Cocoa Powder

 ½ teaspoon Cinnamon (this was her super secret ingredient)